A Low-rank Matching Attention based Cross-modal Feature Fusion Method for Conversational Emotion Recognition

 \subsection{Complexity Analysis}

-We assume that the query vectors $W^Q$, key vector $W^K$, and value vector $W^V$ in the self-attention mechanism have the exact dimensions as the multimodal input feature $d_n$.
-Theoretically, the computational complexity of the LMAM method proposed in this paper is $O\left(\sum_{n=1}^M \sum_{i=1}^{r(d_n)} ({d_n^{(i)}})^3\right)$ compared to $O\left(\sum_{n=1}^M (d_n)^3\right)$ of self-attention model.
-Furthermore, we compare the computational complexity and computation time between LMAM and the self-attention mechanism in Table \ref{compare}.
-From this Table, we can see that the training time and parameter number of our LMAM method are much smaller than that of the self-attention mechanism.
+We assume that the query vectors $W^Q$, key vector $W^K$, and value vector $W^V$ in the self-attention mechanism have the same dimensions as the input multimodal feature $d_n$.
+Theoretically, the computational complexity of the LMAM method proposed in this paper is $O\left(\sum_{n=1}^M \sum_{i=1}^{r(d_n)} ({d_n^{(i)}})^3\right)$ compared to $O\left(\sum_{n=1}^M (d_n)^3\right)$ of self-attention model. {Furthermore}, we evaluate the computational complexity and computation time of LMAM and self-attention mechanism.
+As shown in the Table \ref{compare}, the training time and parameter of the LMAM method are much smaller than the self-attention mechanism.
 Here, we set the rank size to 45.